 When Lucifer saw the glory upon Man, he nearly ruptured himself with outraged envy.
 This puny creature, with only a fraction of his own mental and physical capabilities, and no supernatural abilities whatsoever, had glory and destiny conferred on him that far outshone anything Lucifer could have achieved?
 This creature and its progeny were supposed to rule the Universe with God?
 Not if Lucifer could stop it!

 What was the first moment of his life like to the man whom God had made?
 I suppose that the first thing he was conscious of was the singing of the angels, and the excited noises of the animals, as well as a warm, loving, and comforting Presence that hovered over him.
 Imagination is needed to paint the scenes of those first glorious moments and what followed after.

 The man opened his eyes and looked into the smiling eyes of his Creator.
 He saw His lips move and words come forth saying, "It is good."
-Then the Creator perhaps spoke and said, "You are my son."
+Then the Creator perhaps spoke and lovingly said, "You are my son."
 Perhaps He then extended His hand and the man reached forth automatically, innocently like a little child, though he was a full–grown man in form.

 He noted that he had a hand like the One who was his Father, his Father whom he knew in Heaven when he was still a spirit without a body that could live upon the Earth, and he himself had a hand that looked like the one he reached for.
-The power in that hand stood him on his feet and he looked all around at creatures that were bowing before him.
+The power in the Word's hand stood him on his feet and the man looked all around at creatures that were bowing before him.
 Perhaps he saw a great cat leap forward and lay down at his feet, purring loudly, and a mammoth kneeling before him, waving its tusks and trunk for joy.
 Did he wonder what this strange action was?
 Perhaps for a moment, but his brain was working at 100% capacity and soon made associations that were built into a framework from which he could form logical conclusions.